blackberryfloat/western-blot-utility-docs/src/installation.md

 ## Licensing

-While the Western Blot Utility is a licensed application, licenses are currently being offered free of charge.
+While the Western Blot Utility is a licensed application, licenses are FREE.
 For all licensing requests, please reach out to [blackberryfloat+wbu@gmail.com](mailto:blackberryfloat+wbu@gmail.com).
 Please use the email address you want the license associated with when reaching out.
 Currently, we only allow one device per user, with exceptions being handled on a case-by-case basis.
-As noted in the introduction, this project is in its infancy, meaning it is unfunded at this time, so please be patient with response times.

 ## Windows